- Gainesville ISD

-Tony and his wife Amy, who is a nurse, artist, and poet, have been married for 24 years and have one son, Antonio (AJ) Daniels who plays football for RPA Prep College as he majors in Broadcast Journalism at Tarleton State University.
+Tony and his wife Amy, who is a nurse, artist, and poet, have been married for 26 years and have one son, Antonio (AJ) Daniels who plays football for East Texas Baptist University and is majoring in Communications Broadcast Journalism.

 I am excited to come to Gainesville ISD because of the opportunity to help more students explore and broaden their scope of creative expressionism through Arts education.
 Fine Arts has proven to be an essential means for developing higher learning, critical thinking, problem-solving, and further enhancing analytical and social awareness.
 Students exposed to Fine Arts Education have higher test scores, higher percentages of advanced college degrees in every field, and become productive viable citizens within their communities.
 Helping more students reach their scholastic and humane potential through the arts is truly an exciting journey.
 Furthermore, the City of Gainesville is a very Fine Arts friendly community and most importantly, supports the schools and their students.